Manage Account

 Joint borrowers

-After we receive the death certificate, we’ll remove the deceased borrower’s name from the mortgage.
-This means that the remaining borrower is then solely responsible for repaying the mortgage.
+After we receive the death certificate, weโll update our records.
+The remaining borrower will be solely responsible for repaying the mortgage.

 Ownership of the property will depend on whether the property was held as joint tenants or tenants in common.